alan-turing-institute/REG-handbook/content/docs/join_us/recruitment_FAQs.md

 Such experience might include exposure to research projects, awareness of the importance of reproducible software and tools, working with or leading a team of people with different skillsets, deciding on how to best achieve an objective from a data science perspective, or presenting advice/results to an audience.
 We would like to hear about your prior experience in your cover letter.
-If you prefer, feel free to get in touch with the REG recruitment team ([reg-recruitment-inbox@turing.ac.uk](mailto:reg-recruitment-inbox@turing.ac.uk)) about this point.
+If you prefer, feel free to get in touch with the REG recruitment team ([reg-recruitment-inbox@turing.ac.uk][recruitment]) about this point.

 ### Would not having a PhD prevent me from career progression, in terms of becoming a Senior Research Data Scientist/Research Software Engineer at the Turing Institute?